rizanw/go-failsafecall/README.md

-# go-callwrapper
+# go-failsafecall

-go-callwrapper is basically a wrapper function designed to perform external calls, implementing commonly used distributed system pattern best practices to achieve stability and resilience:
+go-failsafecall is basically a wrapper function designed to perform external calls and implementing commonly used distributed system pattern best practices to achieve stability and resilience:

 ## Features